NSombekke/DL2-GVP/Blogpost.md

 ## Results
 Results of our work with link to the code in Jupyter Notebook.
 Every task has been trained on three seeds (0,34,42) on n epochs with the default params** (see appendix)
+Below are the best performing model checkpoint performance on the evaluation dataset.
 | **Task** | **Metric** |   **GVPGNN** | **GVPTransformer** |
 |----------|------------|--------------|--------------------|
 | **SMP**  |   mae      |  **18.64 &pm; 0.20** |    18.77 &pm; 	0.19                |